sammccallum/reversible/README.md

 ## Example
 Simple Neural ODE example.
 We wrap the Dormand-Prince 5/4 (Dopri5) solver in a Reversible class.

-If the `solve_forward` function appears in any `jax.grad` region, the memory-efficient backpropagation algorithm through the solve is used by default.
+If the `solve_forward` function appears in any `jax.grad` region, the memory-efficient backpropagation algorithm through the solve is automatically used.

 ```python
 import equinox as eqx